Bailey-Wu/Bailey-Wu/README.md

 **`Digital Craftsman (Developer/Filmmaker/Creator)`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 500k subscribers.

-My name is Bailey and thank you for stopping by!
-The purpose of this website is to create a personal space where I can express myself through my projects, writing, videos and photography.
-Feel free to browse through the site to learn a little bit more about me and my experiences.
+I'm a Mechanical Engineer at the University of Washington building my version of the digital world one step at a time.
+Most of my repositories on GitHub are used as a personal space to document my projects, writing, videos and photography.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">